Last Light

 The repo stays healthy

-Build requests use a role-based Architect→Executor→Reviewer cycle — read how it works for the full picture.
+Build requests move down a role-based Architect→Executor→Reviewer production line.
+Read how it works for the full picture.
 Already have an AGENTS.md or CLAUDE.md in your repo?
-Last Light reads those automatically — your coding conventions, testing requirements, and architectural guardrails carry over.
+Last Light reads those automatically, so your coding conventions, testing requirements, and architectural guardrails carry over.

 Light it up